forwrd-alon-caspi/backend-data-exercise/code_tests/bucketing/README.md

 ### Implement:
-A function that given the data volumes matrix returns a sub-optimal list of API parameters to be used for fetching the data, that:
+A function that given the data volumes matrix returns a <u>**sub-optimal**</u> list of API parameters to be used for fetching the data, that:
 * Not loose data, when possible
 * Minimize the amount of calls